Homepage

 By Joey Tyson

-24 June 2022 | Updated 19 July 20235 min read
+24 June 2022 | Updated 31 January 20255 min read

-Portugal has long drawn crowds with its golden beaches, summer sunshine, and low prices.
 But step away from the well-trodden sands of the Algarve and the hectic streets of Lisbon, and you’ll find vast parts of this Iberian beauty still untouched by the masses.

-Discover deserted beaches in Costa Vicentina
+1. Discover deserted beaches in Costa Vicentina

 Protected by a natural park, the coastline has escaped the rapid overdevelopment of the Algarve.
-Instead of high-rise hotels and packed-out sands, you’ll find quiet fishing villages and wild, empty beaches visited mostly by Portuguese holidaymakers.
+Instead of high-rise hotels and packed-out sand, you’ll find quiet fishing villages and wild, empty beaches visited mostly by Portuguese holidaymakers.

 Pretty Vila Nova de Milfontes or hilltop Zambujeira do Mar make for great bases, with easy access to beaches at both.

-Spend a week in the 'Hawaii of Europe'
+2. Spend a week in the 'Hawaii of Europe'

 Adrift in the Atlantic, some 1,500km (930 miles) from the coast of Portugal, the remote Azores are famed for their dramatic volcanic landscapes and whitewashed fishing villages.